SpaceX’s spacesuited Starman mannequin serves a real purpose

 The suit, as mentioned, has more than good looks, however.
 It’s also a part of the qualification articles set by NASA that must be met in order to operate crewed launches that it be tested in the correct conditions, so Starman is serving SpaceX’s larger goal of providing crewed flight capabilities, too.

-“It definitely works though,” Musk added.
+“It definitely works, though,” Musk added.
 “You can just put it on and jump in a vacuum chamber.”

 0